valentecaio/aiocraft/README.md

 4. Access the application at [localhost:5173](http://localhost:5173) in a browser.

 ---
+### How to build
+To build the project, follow the steps below.
+1. Install Node.js from [nodejs.org](https://nodejs.org).
+2. Install the dependencies: `$ npm install`
+3. Run the build script: `$ npm run build`
+4. The build will be available in the `dist` folder.
+5. Zip the contents of the `dist` folder and upload it to a server.

+---
 ### Different types of terrain
 The terrain generation method can be easily adapted to generate different types of terrain, such as the examples below: